 Killing time in Denpasar Airport

-Malindo Air doesn’t partner with an Australian airline, nor is it part of OneWorld or Star Alliance.
-Being the husband of Mrs Champagne Mile, you’d expect that I might have learnt a thing or two along our journey, and it came in the form of my Priority Pass Lounge card would have afforded access to the T/G Lounge as an economy passenger.
+Malindo Air doesn't partner with an Australian airline, nor is it part of OneWorld or Star Alliance.
+Being the husband of Mrs Champagne Mile, you'd expect that I might have learnt a thing or two along our journey, and it came in the form of my Priority Pass Lounge card which would have afforded access to the T/G Lounge as an economy passenger.
 Ironically it also doubles as the Malindo Air Business Class lounge in Bali.

 After we'd gotten quickly through security and customs, we headed straight upstairs to the T/G Lounge.

 The lounge is nothing much to look at, nor is it wide and expansive like premium Australian lounges.
 But, with three beer vouchers each, and cool air, it was a nice space to kick back and relax in for an hour.

 Reaching Gate 5 with enough time to spare, we were surprised that virtually everyone was seated onboard already.